kostelal0688/sep11-freedom-project/blog/entry01.md

 ##### 10/28/24

 ## Choosing a Tool & Topic
+The tool that I have chosen for the year-long project is JSON APIs.
+JSON APIs allow various applications to communicate through a standard format known as JSON (JavaScript Object Notation).
+Apps are able to easily exchange data, like user information or product details, by using them.
+JSON APIs structure data in a clear way, making it easier for developers to understand and work with.
+This consistency helps speed up development and reduces errors.

 ## Engineering Design Process
 I am currently in steps 1 and 2 of the engineering design process, where the goal is to \